OrangeP0P/EDAN/README.md

 2. **PyTorch:** This project requires PyTorch.
 If you haven't installed PyTorch yet, you can find installation instructions on the [official PyTorch website](https://pytorch.org/get-started/locally/).

-3. **Additional Dependencies:** If there are any other libraries or dependencies required, please refer to the `requirements.txt` file and install them using the command `pip install -r requirements.txt`.

 ## Running main.py